JusticeZzy/FunduSegmenter/README.md

 #### 7.1.
 DUNet and TransUNet
 You can implement DUNet and TransUNet by setting ```--model_selection``` to ```baseline_DUNet``` and ```baseline_TransUNet``` through ```train.py```.
 The official repository of TransUNet is [here](https://github.com/Beckschen/TransUNet).

-You need to download the pre-trained weight ```imagenet21k_R50+ViT-B_16.npz``` from the official repository of TransUNet if implementing it under our pipeline.
+You need to download the pre-trained weights ```imagenet21k_R50+ViT-B_16.npz``` from the official repository of TransUNet if implementing it under our pipeline.

 #### 7.2. nnU-Net
 You can implement nnU-Net by following the official [repository](https://github.com/MIC-DKFZ/nnUNet).
 Note that we implemented nnU-Net V2 in our paper.